Limited launch: MAY batch, 85% claimed

 Roon Team

 What Happens When You Quit Smoking and Start Vaping?
-A Realistic Look at the Switch
+A More Realistic Look at the Tradeoff

 What Happens When You Quit Smoking and Start Vaping?
-A Realistic Look at the Switch
+A More Realistic Look at the Tradeoff

-It's the right question to ask.
-What happens when you quit smoking and start vaping is more nuanced than either the vaping industry or anti-tobacco advocates want you to believe.
+It's a fair question to ask.
+What happens when you quit smoking and start vaping is more mixed than either pro-vaping marketing or anti-vaping simplifications usually make it sound.
 Your body does begin to recover from combustible tobacco almost immediately.
 But the device in your hand isn't harmless, and pretending otherwise doesn't help anyone.

 Here's what the science actually says about the transition, the timeline, and the trap most people fall into.